 - 1. The National Average Transaction Price or any Market-Specific Average Transaction Price of a new drug product exceeds the Maximum Average Potential Price during the introductory period by more than 5%. - 2.
-The National Average Transaction Price of an existing drug product exceeds the National Non-Excessive Average Price by more than 5%. - 3.
-Excess revenues for a new or existing drug product are \$50,000 or more. - 4.
+Excess revenues for a new or existing drug product are \$50,000 or more. - 3.
 PMPRB receives a complaint.

-Where the percentage by which the National Average Transaction Price exceeds the Maximum Average Potential Price or the National Non-Excessive Average Price, or the amount of excess revenues, is too small to trigger an investigation in one year, the patentee is expected to reduce the price of the patented drug product and to offset any excess revenues, as per the PMPRB's Policy on the Offset of Excess Revenues (see section B.7).
+Where the percentage by which the National Average Transaction Price exceeds the Maximum Average Potential Price or the National Non-Excessive Average

+Price, or the amount of excess revenues, is too small to trigger an investigation in one year, the patentee is expected to reduce the price of the patented drug product and to offset any excess revenues, as per the PMPRB's Policy on the Offset of Excess Revenues (see section B.7).
 Evidence of persistent excessive pricing, even by amounts which do not trigger the investigation criteria, may result in an investigation.